 Through the week technology is used as an exciting learning tool within many subjects.
 Children have a broad range of experiences using a variety of devices as they develop their computing skills.
 The children learn to become digitally literate within a safe environment in order to apply their knowledge, skills and understanding both within and out of school.
 Computing will be used in a cross-curricular way through art,maths, literacy and history.
 This term the children will be learning coding skills.

-For the whole of terms 1 and 2, our topic is ‘The local Area’.
-This topic provides an opportunity to focus on history and geography skills.
+For the whole of terms 3 and 4, our topic is Anglo Saxons, Scots and the Vikings.
+This topic provides an opportunity to focus on key history skills.
 In the classroom the children will be focusing on the following skills: